-If you’re relatively new to investing in individual companies, you might find this detailed overview of the strategy helpful.
+If you’re relatively new to investing in individual companies, here’s a detailed overview of the strategy:

-And if you want to know almost everything there is to know about defensive value investing, then you should probably either a) buy the book (The Defensive Value Investor) which defines the whole strategy, or b) sign up to UK Value Investor, my premium monthly newsletter.
+At the other extreme, if you want to know almost everything there is to know about defensive value investing, then you should buy The Defensive Value Investor, a book I wrote which describes the whole strategy in exhausting detail and with many examples.

 Step 1) Find high quality, high yield, low risk companies